Columbus Discoverers: Cotton States League - 1907 & 1908, 1912 & 1913

+East Dixie League - 1935

-Minor league baseball returned to Columbus, Mississippi in 1935 for a final season.
-The Columbus Bengals briefly played as members of the eight–team Class C level East Dixie League.
-On June 18, 1935, the Columbus Bengals moved to Cleveland, Mississippi with a record of 36–41.
-After compiling a 28–32 record based in Cleveland, the Cleveland Bengals team placed 6th in the final standings under manager Slim Brewer, with a 64–73 overall record.
-Columbus/Cleveland finished 19.5 games behind the 1st place Pine Bluff Judges in the final standings.
+In 1935, Minor league baseball briefly returned to Columbus, Mississippi for a partial final season.
+The Columbus "Bengals" briefly played as members of the eight–team Class C level East Dixie League before relocating.
+On June 18, 1935, the Columbus Bengals moved to Cleveland, Mississippi.
+The Bengals relocated with a record of 36–41 at the time of their move to Cleveland.
+After compiling a 28–32 record based in Cleveland, the Cleveland Bengals team placed sixth in the final standings under manager Slim Brewer, with a 64–73 overall record.
+Columbus/Cleveland finished 19.5 games behind the first place Pine Bluff Judges in the final standings.
 The East Dixie League permanently folded following the 1935 season.

 Columbus, Mississippi has not hosted another minor league team.

-The ballparks
+The ballpark

-Columbus minor league teams were noted to have played home games at Fairgrounds Park.
-Today, the Columbus Fairgrounds are still in use as a public fairgrounds, owned by the city of Columbus.
-The location is 764 Highway 69 South, Columbus, Mississippi.
+In 1907, Columbus ball field was located in "Lake Park" owned by the "Street & Railway Company".
+(After the Street Car line closed (1920), the park was sold to the Fairgrounds.)
+The Columbus minor league teams hosted their home games at the Fairgrounds Park in Columbus.
+Today, the old Columbus Fairgrounds are still in use as a public city park & ball fields now owned by the city of Columbus Parks & Recreation. (under a new name) Propst Park is located in East Columbus at Hwy 182 East Columbus.